 After Syria on Friday shot down a Turkish warplane, which Ankara said was in international airspace over the Mediterranean; Prime Minister Tayyip Erdogan ordered his troops to treat any Syrian military element approaching the border as a military target.

 He gave no details but this could cover Syrian forces pursuing rebels towards the border, or patrolling helicopters or warplanes.
+Syria said at the weekend that it had killed several "terrorists" infiltrating from Turkey.

 A first substantial convoy of about 30 military vehicles, including trucks loaded with anti-aircraft missile batteries, dispatched from Turkey's coastal town of Iskenderun, was moving slowly towards the Syrian border 50km.